Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Seasonally from the Artctic’s Beaufort, Chukchi, and Bering Seas, along North America’s Pacific coast to Baja California, Mexico, Sea of Cortez, and Gulf of Mexico.

 Gray whales require different habitats for foraging and reproduction.
-The water in the subtropical breeding/calving grounds of the Baja lagoons is about 4 m (13 ft) deep, temperature 15-20o C (50-68o F), hypersaline due to evaporation, and the bottom is sandy or muddy with eelgrass growth in some areas.
-In the Arctic feeding grounds, where 95% of the whales’ food is gammarid amphipods, the bottom is muddy, the water depth under 60 m (197 ft) and the water temperature a frigid 2.8-3.9o C (37-39o F).
-The “summer residents” of northern California to southeastern Alaska inhabit a variety of temperate water habitats—muddy and sandy bottoms, rock and boulder substrates, and kelp and eelgrass beds with depths from 3-30 m (9.8-98 ft).
+The water in the subtropical breeding/calving grounds of the Baja lagoons is about 4 m (13 ft) deep, temperature 15 to 20o C (50 to 68o F), hypersaline due to evaporation, and the bottom is sandy or muddy with eelgrass growth in some areas.
+In the Arctic feeding grounds, where 95% of the whales’ food is gammarid amphipods, the bottom is muddy, the water depth under 60 m (197 ft) and the water temperature a frigid 2.8-3.9o C (37 to 39o F).
+The “summer residents” of northern California to southeastern Alaska inhabit a variety of temperate water habitats—muddy and sandy bottoms, rock and boulder substrates, and kelp and eelgrass beds with depths from 3 to 30 m (9.8 to 98 ft).

-These whales have 130-180 overlapping, cream to whitish-yellow baleen plates that fray into fine hairs on the ends inside their mouth next to the tongue.
-These plates are 5-15 cm (2-10 in) in length.
+These whales have 130 to 180 overlapping, cream to whitish-yellow baleen plates that fray into fine hairs on the ends inside their mouth next to the tongue.
+These plates are 5 to 15 cm (2 to 10 in) in length.

 As their name indicates, gray whales are gray in color but their coloration is not uniform.
 Younger whales are darker gray and older ones lighter.
 Both have gray patches, varying degrees of white mottling, and scattered encrustations of whitish barnacles and orange whale lice.